Miss Baek

-Miss Baek (Korean: 미쓰백) is a 2018 South Korean drama film directed by Lee Ji-won and starring Han Ji-min, Kim Si-a, and Lee Hee-joon.
+Miss Baek (Korean: 미쓰백) is a 2018 South Korean drama film written and directed by Lee Ji-won, starring Han Ji-min, Kim Si-a, and Lee Hee-joon.
 The film was released in South Korea on October 11, 2018.

 Plot

-The story of a woman who grew up abused and neglected, meets a little girl with similar past whom she is determined to save.
+Baek Sang-ah, who became a convict at a young age while trying to protect herself, has lived a lonely life, trusting no one and holding onto nothing.
+One day, she encounters Ji-eun, a frail and underdressed child desperately trying to escape a harsh reality.
+Seeing something of herself in Ji-eun, Sang-ah finds herself unable to turn away.
+Determined to save Ji-eun, she decides to stand against the world.